Babas10/ADA_JEX2017/Project/README.md

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.
--The wikipedia corpus is also present on the site.
+- The wikipedia corpus is also present on the site.
 Will we be allowed to use it?

--We will need powerful tools of natural language processing to analyse the meaning of the articles.
+- We will need powerful tools of natural language processing to analyse the meaning of the articles.
 Is it doable?